The Calabasas Coalition

 The Draft Environmental Impact Report (DEIR) public comment period is NOW CLOSED.
 We submitted substantial comments to the City referencing our environmental concerns.
 All comments provided to the City will be made part of the public record.

-We also put together this summary of our major concerns: West Village at Calabasas - Environmental concerns - 2019.
+We put together this summary of our major concerns: West Village at Calabasas - Environmental concerns - 2019.
 Here are some of our key environmental concerns:

 - All land on the 77-acre parcel, except for 16 acres, is existing protected open space, zoned as Open Space – Development Restricted (OS-DR).
 The 11-acre development will have a graded footprint of 35 acres.
 Imagine the estimated 4 years needed to build this overly dense development.